Birchington-on-Sea: Economy

 At the 2011 UK census, the economic activity of residents in the village aged 16–74 was 31.7% in full-time employment, 14.4% in part-time employment, 10.1% self-employed, 5.7% unemployed, 3.0% students with jobs, 4.3% students without jobs, 18.2% retired, 4.9% looking after home or family, 5.5% permanently sick or disabled and 2.1% economically inactive for other reasons.
 The percentage of retired people was significantly higher than the national figure of 13.7%.
 20.6% of the village's residents aged 16–74 had Level 4 qualification or higher, compared to 27.3% nationwide.
 According to Office for National Statistics estimates, during the period of April 2001 to March 2002 the average gross weekly income of households in the Birchington-on-Sea electoral wards was £460 (£23,986 per year).

 The industry of employment of residents in 2011 was 16.1% retail, 17.2% health and social work, 5.8% manufacturing, 12.3% education, 1.3% real estate, 9.6% construction, 4.9% transport and storage, 2.2% communications, 6.7% public administration, 4.3% hotels and restaurants, 3.1% finance, 0.8% agriculture, 1.1% energy and water supply, and 5.2% other community, social or personal services.
 Compared to national figures, the village had a relatively high number of workers in the construction and health/social care industries and a relatively low number in manufacturing.
-Many residents commute to work outside the town; at the 2001 census, the town had 3,370 employed residents, but only 1,711 jobs.
+Many residents commute to work outside the village; at the 2001 census, the village had 3,370 employed residents, but only 1,711 jobs.

 As a seaside resort, the village has an economy based around tourism, with several hotels, caravan parks and leisure attractions.
 The village shopping centre attracts walk-in trade from tourists.
 One of the largest retailers is the Co-Op (formerly Somerfield) supermarket.
 The elderly population of the village has generated health and social care jobs at local care homes and at the Birchington Medical Centre.
 At the 2001 census, 1.4% of the village's population resided in a medical or care establishment, compared to the national average of only 0.8%.